adrian83/adrian83.github.io/page_data/content/post/go_and_json.md

 <br/>

-- ad 2.
-If both JSON and Go structures can be easily mapped to eachother such implementation of unmarshaling should sufice.
+##### If both JSON and Go structures can be easily mapped to eachother such implementation of unmarshaling should sufice.

 ```
 package main